Sisters of Mary of the Presentation: Early history

 The size of the congregation grew quickly.
 Sr. Louise requested from Fr.
-Fleury land on which to build a convent large enough to house the increasing number of Sisters, as well as expand the school and the orphanage.
+Fleury land on which to build a convent large enough to house the increasing number of sisters, as well as expand the school and the orphanage.
 The gifted land was a field known as “Croix Rouge” (English: The Red Cross).
-The Motherhouse was completed on September 13, 1836.
+The motherhouse was completed on September 13, 1836.
 Much of the labor and cost of constructing the buildings was volunteered by the people of Broons.
 In 1837 they started a school which included education for deaf children.
 On March 30, 1839, by royal decree, the Sisters of Mary of the Presentation was legally recognized as a religious institute by the French government.
 At the turn of the century, the Sisters of Mary of the Presentation operated several schools and had an extensive home health ministry.

+Expansion

 Starting in 1886, a series of anti-clerical laws in France prohibited Catholic education.
+The sisters' schools were closed by French authorities in Broons, Corseul, La Malhoure, Plumaudan, Morbihan, and Noyal.
+Some sisters then left France for countries in which they would be able to teach, forming convents in Guernsey, the Netherlands, and Belgium.

+The sisters arrived in Portage-aux-Rats, Ontario in 1902.
+The following year they relocated to Wild Rice, North Dakota, where they opened St. Joseph Academy.

+In 1903, Fr.
+John Power of Immaculate Conception parish in Spring Valley, Illinois invited the sisters to staff the new St. Margaret's Hospital.

-The Sisters' schools were closed by French authorities in Broons, Corseul, La Malhoure, Plumaudan, Morbihan, and Noyal.
-Some Sisters then left France for countries in which they would be able to teach, forming convents in Guernsey, the Netherlands, Belgium, Canada, and the United States.
-On January 31, 1914, Prime Minister Raymond Poincare signed a decree of dissolution of Sisters of Mary of the Presentation.
-On June 8, the Sisters were expelled from their Motherhouse and property confiscated.
-Some of the Sisters expelled from the Motherhouse settled in the island nation of Guernsey, others blended into local communities to secretly continue teaching and providing health care, and a few Sisters were permitted to stay temporally at the Motherhouse in order to care for elderly Sisters.
+On January 31, 1914, Prime Minister Raymond Poincaré signed a decree of dissolution of Sisters of Mary of the Presentation.
+On June 8, the sisters were expelled from their motherhouse and property confiscated.
+Some of the sisters expelled from the motherhouse settled in the island nation of Guernsey, others blended into local communities to secretly continue teaching and providing health care, and a few sisters were permitted to stay temporally at the motherhouse in order to care for elderly sisters.

-Before the remaining Sisters could be evicted, World War I (1914-1918) broke out and spread across Europe.
-The Motherhouse was conscripted by the government for use as a military hospital, named "Complementary Hospital #42."
-Because the government had seized the Sisters' possessions the Motherhouse had no furniture, so the Sisters appealed to the people of Broons and nearby, who donated furniture.
-Many of the Sisters exiled to foreign lands returned to care for the wounded soldiers.
-The work of the Sisters was supported by supplies from the people of Broons, the Croix-Rouge française (French Red Cross), Bien-Etre de Blesses (Wellbeing of the Wounded), the French Wounded Emergency Fund, the American Fund for the French Wounded, and their Sisters in the United States.
+Before the remaining sisters could be evicted, World War I (1914-1918) broke out and spread across Europe.
+The motherhouse was conscripted by the government for use as a military hospital, named "Complementary Hospital #42."
+Because the government had seized the sisters' possessions the motherhouse had no furniture, so the sisters appealed to the people of Broons and nearby, who donated furniture.
+Many of the sisters exiled to foreign lands returned to care for the wounded soldiers.
+The work of the sisters was supported by supplies from the people of Broons, the Croix-Rouge française (French Red Cross), Bien-Etre de Blesses (Wellbeing of the Wounded), the French Wounded Emergency Fund, the American Fund for the French Wounded, and their sisters in the United States.